qouteall/qouteall-blog/blog/2025/How to Avoid Fighting Rust Borrow Checker.md

 The solutions in borrow-checker-unfriendly cases (will elaborate below):

 - Avoid contagious borrow.
 - Try to refactor reference structure.
+Use data-oriented design instead of OOP design.
 - Use ID/handle to replace reference.
 - Avoid mutation (pure-functional-style).
 - `Arc<QCell<T>>`